duncantl/HotFix/README.md

    in the package's namespace and also on the search path if the function is exported.

-The function does not have to be exported from the package.
+The function being updated does not have to be exported from the package.

+One can specify the path to the package's source code in a call to `hotFix()`.
+However, it is more convenient to have the function figure this out.

-The code determines the location of the source code for a package by recursively searching for DESCRIPTION files in a set of identified directories where I tend to do development.
-Rather than search these each time, we build a character vector map of directories, with the names being the package name.
+`hotFix()` and its helper functions  determine the location of the source code for a package by recursively searching for DESCRIPTION files in a set of identified directories where I tend to do development.
+Rather than search these each time, we build a character vector **map** of directories, with the names being the package name, and we store this in an option in the R session.
+And since these don't change very often, we write this to a file so it is available in other R sessions.

-We do find duplicate directories for the same package.
+We do sometimes more than one R source code directory for the same package.
 This happens when we clone a repository, copy it for various reasons, ...
 When building the map, we resolve duplicates by keeping only the directory which has the most recent time-stamp on any file in the packages R/ directory.